miklevin/MikeLev.in/_posts/2024-12-25-ai-stress-test.md

 ---

-Me: Thank you, o1!
+**Me**: Thank you, o1!
 How did you enjoy your stress test?
 If it's any consolation, this whole link graph endeavor hasn't been any less stressful for me.
 About a year ago I joined Botify and realized I could save the link-graph and visualize it.
 Then it's been a long process of successive implementations, going from the convluted process in the Web UI, to several Jupyter Notebook implmentations, go a first inspired version as my first FastHTML app, but using doing all the database and streaming stuff in all the wrong ways.
 Finally, I realized that this and everything else I did fit the pipeline model, and so this.

 You've done really well.
 I can see that you're programmed to sort of be the idea-man, and drilling down on these tiny little curly cue bits at the end is no